sten-dev/incede-ai/src/pages/resources/codeobjects.md

 templateKey: resources-case-studies
 title: CodeObjects
 technology:
+  - watsonx.orchestrate
-  - watsonx
+  - watson-discovery
 industry:
-  - transportation
+  - insurance
 subTitle: >-
   Creating a frictionless experience for insurance customers, even during disasters
 image: /img/leadspace-sim_img_1006070.webp
 ---
 In the insurance industry, some of the most important calls come under some of the most stressful circumstances.
-That’s why CodeObjects is using IBM Watson technology to develop InsurBot.ai, an AI assistant that eliminates call center holds, reduces costs and helps put anxious customers on the road to recovery quickly.
+That’s why CodeObjects is using IBM watsonx.orchestrate technology to develop InsurBot.ai, an AI Agent that eliminates call center holds, reduces costs and helps put anxious customers on the road to recovery quickly.

 *“Every single touchpoint they have with customer service reps can be fraught with inefficiency, not to mention the high cost.
-These are significant pain points, and many insurance carriers are trying to mitigate them using automation.” - Arun Bala, Vice President of Product Management, CodeObjects*
+These are significant pain points, and many insurance carriers are trying to mitigate them using automation.” - Arun Bala, Vice President of Product Management, CodeObjects.*

 **Business challenge**